-- Limes, grapefruit, oranges, lemons and other citrus fruits
+- Limes, grapefruit, oranges, lemons, and other citrus fruits

-- Dragon fruit – rich in antioxidants, beta-carotene, Vitamin C and fiber
+- Dragon fruit – rich in antioxidants, beta-carotene, Vitamin C, and fiber

 My Recipe for a Healthy Happy Raw Food Meal

 You can combine any of the vegetables mentioned above with any of the fruits that I have mentioned also.
-If you’re like me, I like my raw juices really juicy, so I normally will include carrots, tomatoes, pineapples, cruciferous vegetables (cauliflower or broccoli) and any Vitamin C-enriched fruits in my raw veggie drink.
+If you’re like me, I like my raw juices really juicy, so I normally will include carrots, tomatoes, pineapples, cruciferous vegetables (cauliflower or broccoli), and any Vitamin C-enriched fruits in my raw veggie drink.

-Some veggies are not as juicy as fruits, for instance, you will need quite a lot of the broccoli or the cauliflower to make even half a glass of raw juice.
+Some veggies are not as juicy as fruits, for instance, you will need quite a lot of broccoli or cauliflower to make even half a glass of raw juice.
 So I normally will just eat them as a raw vegetable salad sprinkled with some nuts.

-Every raw vegetable dish or raw juice drink of mine would include a slice of turmeric or ginger, garlic (very important) and a dash or two of cinnamon and black pepper (for the vegetable salads).
+Every raw vegetable dish or raw juice drink of mine would include a slice of turmeric or ginger, garlic (very important), and a dash or two of cinnamon and black pepper (for the vegetable salads).
 Cinnamon is known for its antiseptic and antioxidant qualities.

 You can be very creative with the combinations of raw veggies and fruits.
 I would recommend using a different combination every day so you don’t get tired of the same thing.
 Definitely carrots, garlic, turmeric/ginger, at least 2-3 cruciferous vegetables would be there for every serving.